CirroBuild/FrostiDocs/blog/2022-04-12-demo-live-crypto-data-streamed-with-questdb-and-grafana.md

 )

 <Banner
-  alt="Latest features in QuestDB version 6.2 including SQL JIT compiler" height={360}
+  alt="Live crypto data ingested in QuestDB and displayed on Grafana" height={360}
   src="/img/blog/2022-04-12/cover.png"
   width={650}
 />

 At QuestDB we are all about performance.
 To showcase querying capabilities of the database we have been running a live demo of historical taxi rides in NYC with 1.6 billion rows  <sup>[1]</sup> and a geospatial dataset that contains the locations of 250k unique ships <sup>[2]</sup> moving over time.
-You can analyze this dataset with SQL (link to demo) and see how fast each query is processed.
+You can analyze this dataset with SQL on our [live instance](https://demo.questdb.io/) and see how fast each query is processed.
 Today, we introduce a new dataset on the same demo instance: crypto market data ingested in real-time from the Coinbase Exchange.
 For ingestion, we use a convenient Python library [Cryptofeed](https://github.com/bmoscon/cryptofeed), a cryptocurrency exchange feed handler that supports QuestDB.
 And for